 "No. He's looking at the stars."

-I stopped what I was doing and thought about what she said.
 Her response, so short and so perfect, said so much about how she views life.
 It made me realize that our natural response to what the polar bear was doing was a reflection of how we see life.

 Where she sees a chance to see the stars, I see things that need to be protected.